 So, what is the history of greyhounds?

 Greyhounds are part of the sighthound family, which dates back as far as 6,000BC.
-Greys can be traced back over 8,000 years and appear on early cave drawings and ancient Egyptian artefacts.
-Which makes them one of the oldest pure-bred canine breeds.
+We can trace greys back over 8,000 years.
+They appear on early cave drawings and ancient Egyptian artefacts, which makes them one of the oldest pure-bred canine breeds.

-Celts, Romans and Greeks disagreed on the origin of these wonderful hounds throughout history.
+Celts, Romans, and Greeks disagreed on the origin of these beautiful hounds throughout history.

 Highly revered in Egypt, the rich used them for hunting and as companions.
-When their owners died they were often buried with them.
-The tomb walls decorated with images of their adored pets.
+When their owners died, they often buried their much-loved pets with them.
+They decorated the tomb walls with images of their adored pooches too.

 Greyhounds And The Bible

 Did you know greyhounds are the only breed of dog mentioned in the Bible?

 “There be three things which do well, yea, which are comely in going; A lion, which is strongest among beasts and turneth not away from any; A greyhound; A he-goat also.”

 I’m not quite sure why a he-goat, but ho-hum.